Transparency in supply chains

 We are members of the UN Global Compact UK Network’s working group on modern slavery.

 Through our pro bono practice we continue to act directly for victims of human trafficking, and for charities working to combat human trafficking.
-This year, for example, in the UK we acted for our longstanding client ATLEU in judicial review proceedings, arguing that the lack of systems and controls to identify and protect survivors of trafficking within the prison system was unlawful.
+This year, for example, in the UK we successfully settled a judicial review case in the UK in which we acted for our longstanding client ATLEU, arguing that the lack of systems and controls to identify and protect survivors of trafficking within the prison system was unlawful.
 More about this case is available here: https://www.freshfields.com/en-gb/what-we-do/case-studies/modern-slavery-operational-guidance-for-prisons/.

 Approvals